Tulamba: Agriculture

 The land around Tulamba is very fertile, especially in Kalupitra situated 8 km west of Tulamba.
-There the average yield of crops is very good: 3120 kg of rice yield per acre was recorded last year.
 The main crops are rice, wheat, corn, sugar cane, cotton, and vegetables such as tomato, carrot, potato, radish, cabbage, onion, brinjal, and okra.
 The people of Kalupitra are fond of agricultural farming, though cattle farming is also popular, with many varieties of buffalo and cows kept.